Skip to main content

 Transition to a zero-carbon built environment

-The goal of the BRANZ Transition to a zero-carbon built environment programme is that, by 2050, the building and construction industry is delivering net-zero carbon buildings in an affordable way.
+The programme supports industry, government and the public so that, by 2050, the building and construction industry is delivering net-zero carbon buildings in an affordable way.

 About the programme

-The flowchart above shows how the Transition to a zero-carbon built environment programme goal is underpinned by two key objectives and four themes under which projects are organised.
+The main goal for the Transition to a zero-carbon built environment programme is underpinned by two key objectives and four themes.

-We are seeking to collaborate with more people with knowledge along the building supply chain and life cycle (from design, products and construction to demolition and waste reduction) across and within research, policy and industry communities.
+We are always seeking to collaborate with more people along the building supply chain.
+For those with knowledge across the building life cycle - from design, product manufacturing and construction to demolition and waste reduction - we’d love to hear from you on new ways to collaborate.

-BRANZ would like to hear from stakeholders - including universities, industry and other research providers - around what could be done in partnership to support capability growth.
-This could include but should not be limited to support with joint-curriculum development or student scholarships.
-We would also welcome new ways to collaborate, including with industry.
+BRANZ is also interested in collaborating with research, education, policy or industry communities on what can be done in partnership to support capability growth.
+This could include but is not limited to supporting joint-curriculum development or student scholarships.

 • Concrete NZ